 • Work with the IT department to design a special Web page highlighting histology in the workplace.

 • Hand out this Hisology Word Search (provided by David Anderson of Vanderbilt University Medical Center) and those that complete the puzzle have a chance to win a prize!

 • Participate in career days at the local high schools and community colleges, (brochures and video from NSH).

 • Volunteer to provide a program to the local elementary schools that will explain Histotechnology.
 NSH has a coloring book that might be a great gift for the students.
-You can download this from the website.
+You can order from the NSH marketplace.

 • Organize the local chapter of your Histotechnology society to work on a “habitat” or other community project.